Nakkungu/LP3-Time-Series/README.md

 ## Technical Content

 ### 1. Exploratory Data Analysis (EDA)
-Explore the dataset using `exploratory_data_analysis.ipynb`.
+Explore the dataset using `main-1.ipynb`.
 Uncover patterns, distributions, and relationships within the data.

 ### 2. Trends of Sales Over Time
-Analyze trends and seasonality of sales over time with `trends_sales_over_time.ipynb`.
+Analyze trends and seasonality of sales over time with `main-1.ipynb`.
 Identify patterns crucial for decision-making.

 ### 3. Hyperparameter Tuning
-Implement hyperparameter tuning for models using `hyperparameter_tuning.ipynb`.
+Implement hyperparameter tuning for models using `main-1.ipynb`.
 Optimize model performance for accurate predictions.

 ### 4. Model Evaluation
-Evaluate the forecasting models in `model_evaluation.ipynb`.
+Evaluate the forecasting models in `main-1.ipynb`.
 Assess the accuracy and reliability of predictions.

 ## Conclusion/Recommendations